-Two ways to insert a PDF into a PowerPoint presentation.
+3 ways to insert a PDF into PowerPoint presentations.

 Display important PDF documents quickly and easily.
 Learn two different ways to add PDF files to PowerPoint presentations.

-The insertion process can be a bit convoluted but we’re here to help.
+Trying to figure out how to insert a PDF into PowerPoint?
+The insertion process can be a bit convoluted, but we’re here to help.
 Read on to learn the steps to insert a PDF file into a PowerPoint document.

 Once you have a finalized and proofed PDF, follow these steps to insert it into a PowerPoint file: